Tree stand safety you can trust and wear all day.

 Guardrails are a good example of a passive fall restraint solution.

-Active fall restraint involves the worker wearing a full body harness and complete personal fall arrest system.
+Active fall restraint involves the worker wearing a full body safety harness and complete personal fall arrest system.
 For example, if you are 4 feet from the edge, you’ll have a 2-3 ft. lanyard so you can’t reach the edge.
 That is what you would use with active fall restraint.
 You can anchor yourself to several different things such as a single anchor point or an engineered fall protection system.

 When restraint is not an option, you move to working in fall arrest.
 When in fall arrest, you can experience a fall and the Personal Fall Arrest System (PFAS) is designed to arrest a fall and keep the worker as safe as possible.